byexamples/byexample/docs/advanced/greedy-lazy-tags.md

 bar: '4'
 ```

 Consider now another example.
-It works because the unamed tags are non-greedy
+It works because the unnamed tags are non-greedy
-except on the end (in this example we want to capture the Joe's token)
+except on the end (in this example we want to capture Joe's token)

 ```python
 >>> print('{user=john,attr=2,token=53,age=33;user=joe,attr=3,token=111,age=33;user=jane,attr=12,token=153,age=3}')